The Time Machine Mechanic (T2M2) – a quick but thorough check of Time Machine backing up

 ulbow11b2Ulbow 1.1b2 (for Sierra, High Sierra, Mojave and Catalina)

 ulbow1Ulbow 1.0 (for Sierra, High Sierra, Mojave and Catalina).

-Consolation – a log browser for macOS Sierra and High Sierra
+Consolation – a log browser for macOS Sierra to Catalina

 Version 3 supports a custom library of predicates, custom display styles including colour, text filtering of the message content using regex or simple filters, and support for exporting and importing custom libraries.
 Newly added is support for Signposts in High Sierra and Mojave, as well as their additional keys and new log format, and it nows looks gorgeous in Dark Mode.
-This version fixes a bug in Catalina which displayed the wrong Fields Help information.
+This version uses a monospace font, supports limits to lines displayed, and has interface improvements.

 Consolation 3.7 (for Sierra, High Sierra, Mojave and Catalina).

 Consolation provides an accessible but powerful way to browse, search, and analyse entries in the new log system which have already been captured.
 This is not supported by Apple’s Console app.
 If you want to check that Time Machine backups have been made on time and without error, or get to the bottom of startup, extension, or many other problems, Consolation is the only practical tool to use.
 Version 2.3 improves generation of search predicates, works either with the live system log, or with saved logarchives, and can create logarchives.
 It also gives full access to logarchives captured from other Macs (running Sierra or High Sierra), iOS devices (10.10 and later), watchOS and tvOS with the unified log.
 Must be run as an admin user.
 Includes detailed and up-to-date 8 MB Help book with tutorials and unique reference content.
 Previous version, now unsupported.

 Consolation 2.4 (Sierra and High Sierra only)